Study finds Western megadrought is the worst in 1,200 years

 Shrunk reservoirs.
 Depleted aquifers.
 Low rivers.
 Raging wildfires.
 It's no secret that the Western U.S. is in a severe drought.
 New research published Monday shows just how extreme the situation has become.

-The Western U.S. and Northern Mexico are experiencing their driest period in at least 1,200 years, according to the new study published in the journal Nature Climate Change.
-The last comparable – though not as severe – multi-decade megadrought occurred in the 1500s, when the West was still largely inhabited by American Indian tribes.
+The Western U.S. and northern Mexico are experiencing their driest period in at least 1,200 years, according to the new study, published in the journal Nature Climate Change.
+The last comparable — though not as severe — multidecade megadrought occurred in the 1500s, when the West was still largely inhabited by Native American tribes.

 Today, the region is home to tens of millions of people, massive agricultural centers and some of the fastest-growing cities in the U.S. — all in an area where there's less water available than there was in the past, partially due to human-caused climate change.

-Williams looked at tree-ring data from thousands of sites to conduct the research.
-They sampled data collected from live trees, dead trees and wood beams preserved at Native American archeological sites.
-The tree rings gave Williams an insight into drought events dating back to the year 800 AD, around the same time Charlemagne was being crowned Emperor of Rome.
+Williams looked at tree ring data from thousands of sites to conduct the research.
+The researchers sampled data collected from live trees, dead trees and wood beams preserved at Native American archeological sites.
+The tree rings gave Williams insight into drought events dating back to 800 AD, around the time Charlemagne was being crowned emperor of Rome.

 It's time to "pull out all the stops" and plan for less water